Ranking Georgia Tech Football 2026 Matchups From Easiest to Hardest

 5. Clemson

-The Tigers went 7-6, which was largely disappointing when they had preseason aspirations of making the national championship game.
+The Tigers went 7-6 which was largely disappointing when they had preseason aspirations of making the national championship game.
 Clemson will look vastly different in 2026 with Cade Klubnik no longer being the quarterback.
 A major player they brought back was Bryant Wesco in the wide receiving corps.
-When Clemson is doubted, they usually perform better and at a higher level.
+When clemson is doubted, they usually perform better and a higher level.
 The Tigers will present another tough matchup.

 4. Louisville